-The Company announced on 30th November 2015 that it had acquired a substantial shareholding in MZI Resources NL ("MZI") which is a listed West Australian mineral sands producer (ASX Code: MZI).
+The Company announced on 30th November 2015 that it had acquired a substantial shareholding in MZI Resources Ltd ("MZI") which is a listed West Australian mineral sands producer (ASX Code: MZI).
 MZI carried out a \$43 million share placement in three Tranches, the first two of which the Company participated in.
 The Company acquired 10 million shares or 6.25% of MZI at an issue price of 40 cents for a total consideration of \$4.0 million.
-The third Tranche of the placement took place in late February 2016, which diluted the Company's interest to 4.9%.
+The third Tranche of the placement, which took place in late February 2016, and subsequent issues have diluted the Company's interest to 4.7%.
+The Company currently holds 10 million shares.